By Rabbi Yossy Goldman

 The average bar mitzvah fails because the average family doesn’t really want any dramatic change in their son’s life.
 Nor do they want him to come home from his lessons and start preaching to them.
 What must happen if bar mitzvahs are to enjoy any measure of long-term success is that parents sit down and give some serious thought to what they actually want from their son and for their son.
 Do they want a nice performance in shul, a clever speech, and a cool dinner dance?
 Then that’s what they will get.
 If, however, they sincerely desire a meaningful rite of passage and a mature sense of earnest acceptance of Jewish responsibilities, then they too–and indeed the whole family–will need to prepare themselves for meaningful change.

 Realistically speaking, it might be more practical to aim for one new mitzvah for the young man.
 A daily commitment to tefillin by him is a basic traditional resolution.
-And a new mitzvah for the family–like coming to shul more regularly–might be a good start.
+And a new mitzvah for the family – such as coming to shul more regularly – might be a good start.
 Then we can hope that there will be some follow-through and lasting value to this bar mitzvah.

 It must start long before the 12th year of a boy’s life, and it certainly cannot end after the party.
 Synagogues, too, must offer imaginative programming for teens that will captivate them and inspire them to keep coming back to shul.
 That way, when they are more emotionally mature, they will be there to get those important answers to life’s questions.